newtfire/newTutorials/ixml-xproc/ebb-InstallNotes-Win.md

   * On this sourcehut page, find the installation in the top center under "refs", and follow the link to "release notes" (As of 2 February 2025, the current SchXslt2 release is <https://git.sr.ht/~dmaus/schxslt2/refs/v1.3.1>) I also unzipped this to my GitHub directory.

-* Okay, for this next part, navigate to your "home" directory (where your `.zshrc` lives, and we'll set up a `morgana-config.xml` configuration file there.
+* Okay, for this next part, navigate to your "home" directory (where your `.bashrc` lives, and we'll set up a `morgana-config.xml` configuration file there.
 For this configuration you're going to need to have some inforamtion ready:

   * You'll need the path to the SchXSLT transpile.xsl file: You'll find that in the main directory of the schxslt directory you just saved.
-(Mine is here: `/Users/eeb4/Documents/GitHub/schxslt2-1.3.1`
+(Mine is here: `/Users/ebbon/Documents/GitHub/schxslt2-1.3.1/transpile.xsl`

   * You'll need the path to a Saxon processor that can run XSLT and XQuery and such.
 You have this already if you installed Calabash: Saxon-HE comes in its library or "lib" folder:
     Find/copy the path to the Saxon_HE jar file in your xml-calabash lib.
-(Here's mine:  `/Users/eeb4/Documents/GitHub/xmlcalabash-3.0.0-alpha18/lib/Saxon-HE-12.5.jar`)
+(Here's mine:  `/Users/ebbon/Documents/GitHub/xmlcalabash-3.0.0-alpha18/lib/Saxon-HE-12.5.jar`)

   * We presume you're going to be installing [Markup Blitz](#markup-blitz) for your ixml processor (so our configuration settings for Morgana will be set to Markup Blitz.)